Peggy Bacon (radio producer): Early life and education

-Bacon was born in Birmingham, England, and educated at the city's King Edward VI High School for Girls from 1931 to 1936.
+Bacon was born on 19 November 1918 in Kings Heath, Birmingham, England, to Arthur Charles Bacon and Doris Elizabeth, née Day.
+She was educated at the city's King Edward VI High School for Girls from 1931 to 1936.

 Career

 She joined the BBC in Birmingham as a secretary in 1938 before working as a Red Cross nurse, treating wounded servicemen at an emergency hospital in Birmingham for several months in 1940, during World War II.

 She produced and presented - as "Aunty Peggy" - the BBC Home Service radio programme Children's Hour for almost 20 years, with the Radio Times first listing her appearance on 17 September 1947.
 She also edited a B.B.C.
 Children's Hour Annual book, for the BBC.

 After meeting two railway-enthusiast film makers, she commissioned them to work on Railway Roundabout, a television series, episodes of which she also produced, and which ran from 1958 to 1962.

 She commissioned Brian Vaughton to make the documentary The Cats Whiskers: celebrating forty years of broadcasting from the heart of England, broadcast on the Home Service (Midland) on 12 November 1962.
 In 1965, after she made a successful series of programmes for O-level students, she was transferred to the BBC's education department, in London.
 While there, she edited F. D. Flower's Reading to Learn: An Approach to Critical Reading (BBC, 1969).